ravendb/docs/Articles/Raven.Documentation.Articles/articles/starnet-taps-ravendb-nosql-database-for-gaming-applications.markdown

 StarNet chooses RavenDB NoSQL database to meet the fast-growing gaming industry demands.

-<a href="http://www.starnet.co.ba/" target="_blank" rel="nofollow">StarNet</a> specializes in Domain-Driven Design of information systems across all platforms (desktop, web, and mobile).
+StarNet specializes in Domain-Driven Design of information systems across all platforms (desktop, web, and mobile).

 Their primary domain is sports betting and RNG casino games.
 The company's objective is to provide a platform to organize, market, promote, manage, support, and operate all types of betting and other operations of betting exchange, interactive casinos, bingos, lotteries, and other interactive games.